• Skip to primary navigation

 Italian donuts Graffe, Zeppole di Carnevale covered with sugar

-📋Ciacchiere Italian fried cookies
+📋Chiacchiere Italian fried cookies

-This Oreillettes or Chiacchiere recipe is a traditional dessert usually sold during holidays in Italy and in France at Christmas as well as Carnival.
+This Chiacchiere recipe is a traditional dessert usually sold during holidays in Italy and in France at Christmas as well as Carnival.
 They are strips of fried dough covered with icing sugar, crunchy and thin.
 Once you eat one you cannot stop.

 Check out this recipe